9 College Essay Topics to Avoid at ALL COSTS

-As you transition into college, you’re becoming more and more familiar with resumes.
-They’re the preferred way for showing your qualifications, experience, and skills to employers and schools.
+As you transition into college, you become more and more familiar with resumes.
+They’re the preferred way of showing your qualifications, experience, and skills to employers and schools.
 Naturally, you might assume that this format is a great choice when writing college essays.
 However, there’s one major problem: resumes are incredibly dry and boring.

 That’s why you’ll see most employers request a cover letter in addition to your resume.
-Similarly, admissions officers aren’t going to be interested in regurgitation of what you’ve already outlined on your standard application.
-Not only is it repetitive, but it’s also very cliche as many students choose to write on this topic.
+Similarly, admissions officers aren’t going to be interested in a regurgitation of what you’ve already outlined on your standard application.
+Not only is it repetitive, but it’s also very common when students don’t know what to write.

 Instead of writing a summary of your personal and academic achievements, focus on the one that stands out above all the rest in terms of importance and impact.
 Talk about how it affected you, why it helped you become the person you are today, and how it changed your thinking.
-This type of essay topic is definitely effective for experiences that need more of an explanation or ones with an incredibly interesting background.
-For instance, maybe you participated in an extracurricular club that most people don’t even know existed.
-Or maybe the way you developed a passion for science has a unique story behind it.
+This type of essay topic is effective for discussing complicated experiences or ones with an incredibly interesting background.
+For instance, maybe you participated in an extracurricular club that most people don’t even know exists.
+Or maybe the way you developed a passion for science has a unique and unusual story behind it.

-Although you’re not beholden to one topic, it’s all about being detailed and specific rather than briefly mentioning many different accomplishments.
-Admissions officers will thank you for it, and your topics will have a better chance of sticking out from the flood of applications.
+Although you’re not beholden to one topic, the goal is to be detailed and specific rather than briefly mentioning many different accomplishments.
+Admissions officers will prefer this, and your topics will have a better chance of sticking out from the flood of applications.

 A sports-related obstacle or success.

 Everybody’s been told by coaches, parents, and even fellow students that lessons learned through playing a sport are applicable to everyday life.
 While there is certainly some truth to this statement, it’s a topic that’s been covered countless times in pop culture.
-You can probably think of a dozen movies off the top of your head that had to do with a student struggling in a sport only to learn important life lessons from overcoming these obstacles.
-If you’re going to write an essay about sports, you’ll need to tiptoe around the cliche landmines that are the following topics:
+You can probably think of a dozen movies off the top of your head that had to do with a struggling student-athlete who learns important life lessons from overcoming obstacles.
+If you’re going to write an essay about sports, you’ll need to tiptoe around the clichéd landmines presented by the following topics:

 Sports essays are so common that admissions officers are able to anticipate what’s coming next.
 And there’s nothing worse than having a predictable essay.
 It comes off as unoriginal and forgettable.
 Instead of talking about how you overcame a leg injury by never giving up and continuing to fight until it got better, you could relate this challenge to something completely unassociated with sports.

 Maybe you decided to take up a new hobby during your downtime and the injury was how you discovered a new passion.
 It’s all about being original and unexpected.
-Sports is a cliche topic in general that you should avoid unless you have something compelling to say.
+Sports is a common topic that you should avoid unless you have something truly unique to say.